The Game by Jack Stone

 “Why were the police involved?”

 “You need to talk with Tim.
 I joined the band after his best friend Jace was killed.
 The spirit of Jace is Teen Jesus.
 I can attest that he continues to inspire us.
 I replaced him on guitar but it’s like he never left.
 He’s in my heart, even though I never met him in the flesh.”
-Little did I want to discuss how well I knew him.
+Little did I want to discuss how well I know him.

 “And Tim left town.”